connexcs/docs/docs/creating-user-group.md

 	The Group Permission pop-up appears.

 		* 	Path - the path to the functional area's API
 		* 	Access - the level of permissions
 		* 	Action - the option to edit the functional area and the permissions

     *	(Optional) To abort adding the permissions, click `X` located at the top-right corner of the Group Permission pop-up.

+5. (Optional) Repeat step 7 to add more functional areas and more granular permissions.

+	The following figure illustrates the Group pop-up with some granular permissions for the role of a Network Services Engineer.